supremegamers/8821cu-20210118/README.md

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)

-#### Step 2: Update the system package information (select the option for the OS you are using)
+#### Step 2: Update and upgrade system packages (select the option for the OS you are using)

-Note: If your Linux distro does not fall into one of options listed below, you will need to research how to update your system package information.
+Note: If your Linux distro does not fall into one of options listed below, you will need to research how to update and upgrade your system packages.

 - Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS

 ```
-sudo apt update
+sudo apt update && sudo apt upgrade
 ```

 - Option for Arch based distributions such as Manjaro